facebookarchive/rbperf/README.md

 # rbperf

+**NOTE:** This repository is no longer maintained.
+Development for rbperf continues at https://github.com/javierhonduco/rbperf which is maintained by its original author.

 rbperf is an experimental Ruby Profiler that runs in Linux's eBPF VM (extended Berkeley Packet Filters)

 ## Installation